 While all QR codes have a similar square format, not all of them look alike.
 Brands can design their codes with unique colors, logos, or shapes to grab people’s attention.
 This can be particularly useful to businesses for marketing campaigns, product information, and tracking customer engagement, as people can easily access digital content directly from physical materials like flyers, posters, or packaging.

 Make a QR code on a PC or Mac

 There are so many code generator websites that you are literally spoilt for choice.
-So in order to not overthink it, I’m just going to go with the first one I found on Google — QR Code Generator.
+So to not overthink it, I’m going to go with the first one I found on Google — QR Code Generator.

-Right away, you can see the amount of data you can embed into a QR code including a Bitcoin address, social media links, email, SMS, Wi-Fi, a PDF file, MP3 file, app store links, images, and of course, a website URL.
-A QR code generally only has one of these things so choose the one that’s most important to you.
+You can immediately see the amount of data you can embed into a QR code, including a Bitcoin address, social media links, email, SMS, Wi-Fi, a PDF file, MP3 file, app store links, images, and of course, a website URL.
+A QR code generally only has one of these things, so choose the one that’s most important to you.

 You can then customize your code to have a frame, a different color, and even a logo in the middle.
 Once everything looks good, just hit the download button to get a JPG.